-If seeking telehealth medical abortion in Mexico, see TeleAborto.org for information on Gynuity’s Mexico-based study.
+If you are seeking telehealth medical abortion in Mexico, see TeleAborto.org for information on Gynuity’s Mexico-based study.

 This study is sponsored by Gynuity Health Projects, a non-profit reproductive health organization.
 The abortion care is being provided by partner clinics in our project states.

-It has been reviewed by the US Food and Drug Administration, as well as by multiple institutional review boards.
+It has been reviewed by multiple ethical review boards.